 Table of Contents

 In Egyptian mythology, Amunet was a primordial goddess.
 She preceded the great gods and goddesses of Egypt and had connections with the creator god Amun.
-Her myth was important not only in Egypt but also in Thebes.
+Her figure was important in every major settlement in Egypt, including Thebes, Hermopolis, and Luxor.
 Here’s a closer look.

 Who was Amunet?

-In Ancient Egypt, there was a group of deities known as the Ogdoad.
-People worshipped them as the deities of chaos in Hermopolis, a major city at the time.
-They consisted of four male and female couples, represented by frogs (male) and serpents (female).
+In ancient Egypt, there was a group of eight main deities known as the Ogdoad.
+People worshipped them as the deities of chaos in Hermopolis, a major city during most of Pharaonic times.
+They consisted of four male and female couples, represented during the Late Period by frogs (male) and serpents (female).
 Each couple symbolized different functions and attributes.
-Although there have been attempts to designate a clear ontological concept to each of the pairs, these aren’t consistent and vary.
+Although there have been attempts to designate a clear ontological concept to each of the pairs, these are not consistent and are yet poorly understood.

-At the beginning of their worship, the Ogdoad, and therefore Amunet, were not gods but concepts that preceded the myths of creation.
+At the beginning of their worship, the Ogdoad, and therefore Amunet, were not deities but principles that preceded the myths of creation.
 It was only later that these vital principles became embodied in gods and goddesses.
 One of the sacred pairs, that of Qerh and Qerhet, were later replaced by the ram god Amun and his female counterpart, Amunet.

 Amunet was the goddess of the air, and people also associated her with invisibility, silence, and stillness.
-Her name in Ancient Egyptian stands for the hidden one.
+Her name in ancient Egyptian language stands for ‘the hidden one‘.
 Amunet was a goddess, a concept, and, as mentioned before, the female form of Amun.

 Depictions of Amunet

 Just like the other female deities of the Ogdoad, Amunet’s depictions showed her as a snake-headed woman.
 In some portrayals, she appeared in the full form of a snake.
 In some other artworks and writings, she represents the air as a winged goddess.
 Other depictions showed her as a cow or frog-headed woman, with a hawk or ostrich feather over her head to symbolize her hieroglyph.
 In Hermopolis, where her cult was most important, she often appeared as a woman wearing the red crown of Lower Egypt.

 Amunet in the Myths

-The role of Amunet in the myths had to do with the deeds of Amun.
-Amun and Amunet were not central figures in the development of Egyptian mythology at its dawn.
+The role of Amunet in the myths was connected with the deeds of Amun.
+Amun and Amunet were not considered figures in the development of Egyptian mythology at its dawn.
 However, Amun’s significance kept growing until he became a god associated with the myth of creation.
 In this sense, Amunet’s importance grew exponentially in connection with Amun.

 With Amun’s increasing popularity, Amunet became known as the mother of creation.
 The Egyptians believed that the tree, from which all life sprang, came out of Amunet.
 In this sense, she was one of the first deities to set foot on earth and was paramount at its beginning.
 Although some scholars believe she was a later invention in the myths, there are recollections of her name and role in the first events of Egyptian mythology.